AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 }
 ```

-Eleventy exposes all of its internal APIs to this module, meaning you can do things like:
+Eleventy exposes all of its internal APIs to this module, meaning that you can do things like:

 - [Specifying source and output directories](https://www.11ty.dev/docs/config/#configuration-options).
 - [Choosing your template engine](https://www.11ty.dev/docs/languages/) from a total of ten supported languages.